Eliza Lucas Pinckney

 Eliza Lucas Pinckney SCETV artist rendition

-Eliza’s experiments with indigo were ridiculed by her neighbors.
-They had known that the tropical plant did not do well in the winter months.
-Years of persistence paid off, however, when in 1744, she was able to grow enough indigo to begin the process of dye production.
-Under the guidance of a Frenchman from Monserrat, sent by her father, Eliza was able to send a small sample of the indigo dye to Great Britain.
-She saw success.
-However, the same year brought her devastating news.
-Her father wanted the family to return to Antigua.
-Her dear friend Eliza Lamb Pinckney died shortly afterwards.
+Years of persistence paid off, and in 1744, she was able to grow enough indigo to begin the process of dye production.
+In the hot, humid conditions, processing the plant to produce the light wash blue dye was exhausting.
+Several plantations in the area continually tried, and failed, to successfully create the dye.
+Under the guidance of a Frenchman from Monserrat, sent by her father, Eliza was able to send a small sample of indigo dye to Great Britain.
+She saw success and was ready to continue to grow the crop at a larger scale.
+However, the same year brought her devastating news- Her father wanted the family to return to Antigua, and her dear friend Elizabeth Lamb Pinckney died.

-Having been widowed, Charles Pinckney proposed to the young Eliza.
-He was forty-five, and she was twenty-two.
-The marriage saved her from returning to her father’s home.
-Prior to their marriage, Charles Pinckney fathered no children.
-Eliza mothered four children.
-Her first son Charles Cotesworth was born in 1746.
+Having been widowed, Charles Pinckney proposed to young Eliza Lucas.
+He was forty-five, and she was twenty-one.
+The marriage saved her from returning to Antigua and leaving what were essentially her plantations behind.
+Charles Pinckney had no children before marring Eliza; they had four children together.
+Her first son, Charles Cotesworth, was born in 1746, and went on to serve as a Framer during the Constitutional Convention.
 Their second child, George Lucas, was born in 1747 but passed away soon after.
-Then her only daughter Harriott was born in 1749.
-And finally the youngest son, Thomas, was born in 1750.
-Motherhood was an exciting new experiment that Eliza took on happily.
+Then her only daughter Harriott was born in 1749; they were close throughout Eliza’s entire life.
+The youngest son, Thomas, was born in 1750, and went on to serve as a diplomat and statemen.
+Each of the Lucas-Pinckney children went on to have their own influences during the American Revolution and establishing the newfound United States.

 References